 The KN-25 is a North Korean short-range ballistic missile (SRBM) with a demonstrated range of 380 km.
 First tested on August 25, 2019, the “super-large” rocket blurs the distinction between multiple-launch rocket systems (MLRS) and short-range ballistic missiles.

-KN-25 At a Glance
+KN-25 at a Glance

-Originated From: North Korea
+- North Korea

-Possessed By: North Korea
+- North Korea

-Diameter: 0.6 m
+- 0.6 m

-Range: 380 km
+- 380 km

 Little is known about the KN-25’s early development.
 North Korea first flight tested the system on August 25, 2019, successfully launching two missiles from the country’s east coast into the Sea of Japan.
 Both missiles flew approximately 380 km and reached a maximum altitude of 97 km.1

 The KN-25 has a 380 km range and is launched from a four-tube wheeled transporter-erector-launcher (TEL).
 The missile appears to have four fixed rear fins and four moving forward fins for guidance.
 While designated a “super-large” multiple launch rocket system (MLRS) by North Korean state media, the missile’s larger size and range led the United States Forces Korea (USFK) to categorize the weapon as a short-range ballistic missile (SRBM).
 4 According to USFK, the missile is 600mm in diameter.5

 It is unknown whether the KN-25 has entered Korean People’s Army (KPA) service.